melvinmajor/TaskList/README.md

 * has at least one inheritance used wisely,
 * has at least one interface that is used wisely.

-Feel free to read the Wiki, written in French: [TaskList Wiki!](https://github.com/melvinmajor/TaskList/wiki/Accueil)
+Feel free to read the Wiki, written in French: [TaskList Wiki!](https://github.com/melvinmajor/TaskList/wiki/Home)

+Javadoc is available here: [Javadoc on GitHub Pages](https://melvinmajor.github.io/TaskList/javadoc/index.html)

 ## Built with